i-on-project/integration/docs/batch jobs/configuration/batch-job-configuration.md

 - Launching different instances of the same job would require the properties file to be updated or having a folder per job instance with an application.properties file.
 To specify the location of the properties file -Dspring.config.location=/path/to/application.properties should be used.
 Example:
 `java -jar configurations-0.0.1-SNAPSHOT.jar --spring.config.location=./confs/job1/application.properties`

-## 3 Additional .properties/.yml files passed in --spring.config.location or spring.config.additional-location
+## 3 Additional .properties/.yml files

-What is done for different instances of the same job (having different application.properties files in different folders) can be done to segregate properties across jobs.
-In practice, we could define a properties file per job instance.
+A properties file per job can be defined.
+In the cases where the job is defined per course (e.g. the isel timetable job), it is defined a file per course.
 - Fairly easy to maintain properties segregation, having one config file per job.
-This would mean that the class where it was used would have to be annotated with @PropertySource if we wanted to change the name of the file to a more meaningful name.
 - The number of files could grow very fast.

-Job configuration files are included in the project's image, in .../resources/config/{batch-name}/{school-name}/{course-name}.
-The mapping from job to file is 1:N, as for the same job, multiple job instances can be initiated with different configuration files.
-Each of these relate to a course.
+Job configuration files are included in the project's image, in .../resources/main/config/{batch-name}/{school-name}/.

-The configuration file name is static and defined by the team developing the job.
+The configuration file name can be chosen freely, but for reasons of organization it should be named {school-name}-{course-name}.properties(e.g. isel-leic.properties).
+There is no need to include the job name in the properties file name because the path of the file already identifies the school.

-As an alternative, we could concentrate in one file all configurations for jobs relating to a course.
-That would not require all configurations to unregistered jobs to be present and would reduce the total number of files.
-That is a viable option, as for now, the number of configurations is not exceptionally large (8).
+On application launch, the jobs that are to be run are specified, as well as the directories where to look for configuration files.
+For example, if the timetable job will run for isel and estsl, the method runJob will be executed with the job name and the configuration Path.(e.g. runJob("ISEL Timetable Batch Job","src/main/resources/config/timetable/isel"), and runJob("ISEL Timetable Batch Job","src/main/resources/config/timetable/estsl"))

-Defining how to configure jobs is tied to how the spring batch application is launched, because it is at launch time that configurations are provided.
-The entrypoint command on the Dockerfile calls a script that contains all java commands for initiating spring batch applications, each with different configuration.
+This method will list all the files in the directory.
+Then, for each file, it will inject its properties on a jobparameters object.
+Finally, it will start a job instance with the added parameters, including a timestamp in order to be able to run the same job with the same parameters more than once.

-Configurations for a job are coerced from the string type whenever possible, to ensure the correctedness of the configurations as soon as possible ([example](https://docs.spring.io/spring-boot/docs/current/reference/html/spring-boot-features.html#boot-features-external-config-typesafe-configuration-properties)).
-Each job's properties are to be designated with a prefix that identifies the job.
-That way, configurations for one job are abstracted in a single class .
+As said, configurations for a job are passed as strings to job parameters on startup, but before being used they are coerced from the string type whenever possible, to ensure the correctness of the configurations.

 ## 4 External database